What is Hodgkin Lymphoma?

 Who gets Hodgkin lymphoma?

-Both children and adults can get HL, although it is most commonly diagnosed in young adults in their 20’s or in older adults after age 55.
-About 10-15% of cases are found in children or teens, and it is rare in children under the age of 5.1
+Both children and adults can get HL.
+It is most often diagnosed in young adults in their 20s or in older adults after age 55.
+About 10-15 percent of cases are found in children or teens.
+It is rare in children under the age of 5.1

-What factors increase a person’s risk of developing Hodgkin lymphoma?
+What factors increase a person’s risk of developing it?

-Risk factors that have been identified as potentially increasing a person’s chances of developing HL include:
+Risk factors that may potentially increase a person's chances of developing HL include:

 - The Epstein-Barr virus, which is known to cause mononucleosis ("mono")